latest update February 2025 - original post in June 2022

 Aries part of Eridanus

 holds a planetary system similar to ours (well 2 planets so far known).
 Ran is the name-giving Nordic goddess of the Sea together with her husband Aegir.
 She's said to capture sea-men in a big net and in the story sea-monsters are also mentioned (think of Cetus).
-Ran is from an "god family" of war and government...
+Ran is from a "god family" of war and government...
 She and Aegir got 9 daughters which are representing waves....

 Interestingly the "star" Tau Eridani actually consists of 9 stars but it's said that they're not "related" (astronomically/according to current physics)...

-Star Zibal (zeta Eridani)
+Star Zibal (zeta Eridani) - ca. 19 degrees sidereal Aries

-according to Wikipedia this name resulted from an old misreading of the Arabic - it would be "Ri 'al" which means "ostrich chicks"...
+according to Wikipedia this name resulted from an old misreading of the Arabic word - it would be "Ri 'al" which means "ostrich chicks"...

-Star Azha (eta Eridani)
+Star Azha (eta Eridani) - ca. 14 degrees sidereal Aries

-got it's name from an Arabic asterism udḥiyy al-naʽām "the ostrich nest" (or "hatching place") - in Chinese it's the "6th star of the celestial meadows"....
+got its name from an Arabic asterism udḥiyy al-naʽām "the ostrich nest" (or "hatching place") - in Chinese it's the "6th star of the celestial meadows"....

 It's classified as a K3 star with roughly 60 times the luminosity of the Sun.
 It seems kind of "special" as a "mild Barium star" (chemical element) being "alone" - as usually Barium-stars are found in binary systems...